 A week after going 0-3, the Utes (#11 last week) bounced back to sweep Stanford on the road.
 The bats were hot as they recorded 25 runs on 34 hits, but they also recorded five errors over the first two games.
-Heather Bowen had 6 RBIs in the second game thanks to a first inning grand slam and a two run single in the seventh.
+Heather Bowen had 6 RBIs in the second game thanks to a first-inning grand slam and a two-run single in the seventh.
 Utah will be playing California in Salt Lake City over the weekend.

 #10 – UCLA Bruins (26-9 Overall, 2-4 Pac-12)

-The Bruins (#12 last week) scored a nice series victory over Washington the road to make a move up the rankings.
+The Bruins (#12 last week) scored a nice series victory over Washington on the road to make a move up the rankings.
 The hitters came through for UCLA, which is the strength of this team.
 UCLA won the opening game 6-2 and then nearly squandered a 6 run lead in the second game, but held on for the 9-8 win.
 The series finale saw Washington win with a strong offensive showing of their own in a 12-7 victory, but UCLA showed what they are capable of against a good squad.
 UCLA can make a mark next week as undefeated Oregon comes to town.

 #11 – Baylor Bears (32-6 Overall, 5-1 Big 12)

 Baylor (#13 last week) completed an undefeated week at 4-0 with wins over Abilene Christian and Texas Tech.
 Kelsee Selman had her stuff going against Texas Tech with two wins allowing one run on two walks, seven hits, and striking out 18 combined in the victories.
 She went to 17-3 and also recorded third save of the season during the sweep of the Red Raiders.
 Baylor will take on Iowa State at home over the weekend.